CEvin Key: Skinny Puppy

 When their contract with Nettwerk ended in 1992, the band signed with Rick Rubin's American Recordings and moved to Los Angeles to begin recording The Process.
 Ogre quit the band in 1995 and Goettel died of a heroin overdose shortly thereafter; Key managed to salvage The Process, and released it in 1996.
 He disbanded Skinny Puppy following Goettel's death, saying, "I found it appropriate at the time to put an end to the group ...
 It's always difficult when you lose a close friend like that".
 In 1998, Key ran into Ogre at a Bauhaus reunion concert and discussed the possibility of working together in the future.
 As his relationship with Ogre improved, German promoters began asking if they would be interested in performing as Skinny Puppy once more.
-On August 20, 2000, Key and Ogre reunited in for a one-off performance as Skinny Puppy at the Doomsday Festival in Dresden.
+On August 20, 2000, Key and Ogre reunited in for a one-off performance as Skinny Puppy at the Doomsday Festival in Dresden, and in 2001 Key performed with Ogre as a touring drummer for the latter's ohGr project.

 The pair reformed Skinny Puppy in 2003 and signed with European label SPV, releasing The Greater Wrong of the Right a year later.
 Key said that the way the band recorded music had not changed much from before, but that the advancement of technology had greatly improved the process.
 The band followed the album with the release of Mythmaker in 2007 and HanDover in 2011.
 Skinny Puppy released the album Weapon in 2013 and later sent an invoice totaling $666,000 to the US Department of Defense for the use of its music during torture sessions at Guantanamo Bay detention camp.
 Key explained that he was troubled by the use of their music as a means of torture and that the invoice was not meant for "financial gain".